clearlink-au/wo-data-task/README.md

 * Do viewers who watch certain genre of movies also watch another genre?

 # Submission
-You can submit your findings as a Jupyter notebook, Google Data Studio Report or Google Sheet
+You can submit your findings as a Jupyter notebook (Preferred), Google Data Studio Report (Preferred) or Google Sheet